rashadalh/tBTC-Bridge-MonoRepo/NOTES.md

 	-- This gets the hex from the outputs of the previous tx.
 Provide the utxo hash, and it will pull it down from the API

-*idea* --> Have the input be a P2SH with the appropriate signatures, this way we can send the inscription to this address
+*idea* --> Have the input be a P2WPKH or even PWTR with the appropriate signatures, this way we can send the inscription to this address

 *lazy way* --> just send to an address we can control, then send a signal to sepolia to mint